 What's with the name My Quiet Kitchen?

 In this increasingly noisy world, thoughts on slowing down, finding meaning, doing less and BEing more, have dominated my head space for the past few years.
-When most of our days are filled with obligation, distraction, and constant motion, with no time for wonder or spontaneity, our health and well-being can suffer.
-As someone who is fairly introverted and sensitive, the constant flow of information in today's world can often lead to feeling overwhelmed, distracted, and less connected to life.
+When most of our days are filled with obligation and distraction, with no time for wonder or spontaneity, our health and well-being can suffer.
+As someone who is fairly introverted and sensitive, the constant flow of information in today's world often leads to feeling overwhelmed, distracted, and less connected to life.

 Exercising outdoors is one way I embrace the quiet, along with yoga.
 Spending quiet, "me time" in the kitchen is another, hence the blog's name.
 Aside from my love of all things quiet and calm, considering that we don't have children, our kitchen quite literally IS quiet (compared to how I imagine many households to be, at least).
 My own stirring, slicing, chopping and washing, plus the occasional kitty meow, is about as noisy as it gets. 😁

 On top of that, when I first wanted to create this site (back in 2013 before I landed a job at a local brewery which kept me busy), the food blog industry was well established but nothing like it is now.
 As I write these words in preparation of launch, it's mid 2018 and the food blogosphere is HUGE.
 There are so many talented people doing amazing work.
 Many are experts at video, food styling, photography, SEO, cookbook writing, marketing, etc. It's so impressive what people are creating!
 Blogging has become serious industry, and I've faced a lot of self-doubt wondering what I have to offer.
 But I keep coming back to this one thing: